-With changes to the Fair Labor Standards Act (FLSA) scheduled to take effect in January 2020, many organizations could face significant increases in their overtime expenses and a greater need to focus on overtime management.
+With changes to the Fair Labor Standards Act (FLSA) in effect on January 1, 2020, many organizations may be facing significant increases in their overtime expenses and a greater need to focus on overtime management.

-Under the current proposal, the minimum salary threshold would increase to $679 per week or $35,308 per year.
-As a result, employees who qualify as non-exempt, earning between $23,660 and $35,308, will become entitled to overtime pay.
+Under the new rule, the minimum salary threshold increased to $679 per week or $35,308 per year.
+As a result, many employees who previously qualified as exempt, earning between $23,660 and $35,308, became entitled to overtime pay.

 Adopt a Proactive Approach to Overtime Compliance

-"One crucial step to take in anticipation of the upcoming adjustments is to use the period to make sure employee classifications are correct" says James McGeady, Sr. Director of Product Marketing at ADP.
+"One crucial step to take is to make sure employee classifications are correct" says James McGeady, Sr. Director of Product Marketing at ADP.
 "You don't want to misclassify someone, not pay them overtime and then find yourself facing a lawsuit."

-McGeady recommends mining your employee compensation data to find the exempt workers at your organization who earn between the current and proposed salary threshold of $23,600 and $35,308.
+If you haven't already, McGeady recommends mining your employee compensation data to find the previously-exempt workers at your organization who earn between the former and new salary thresholds of $23,600 and $35,308.
 Your HR system of record can likely produce a report showing existing employees and their classification.
-This system and/or your payroll system can likely be used to gather compensation data, and to help you understand who is earning overtime today and what it is costing you, as well as who may become non-exempt and earn overtime under the new rule.
+This system and/or your payroll system can likely be used to gather compensation data, and to help you understand who may now be earning overtime under the new rule and what it is costing you.

 Assess the Impact by Tracking Hours

-While some employees within the pay band may be exempt currently, McGeady recommends putting mechanisms in place to track their hours.
+While some employees within the pay band may have been exempt previously, McGeady recommends putting mechanisms in place to track their hours.
 Now may be the perfect time to consider replacing manual timesheets with automated timekeeping, which can help with both the increase in volume and with more accurate calculations.
+Or if you use an automated system, consider adding the employees impacted onto the system.
 As a result, you may see a reduction in payroll administration effort, expense and error rates.

-Another strategy may be to hire additional part-time and full-time staff to take on what would otherwise be overtime hours, so you can pay the additional workers at a regular rate.
+Other options to consider are to bump an employee's salary over the threshold if it is close to $35,308 (if that is less costly).
+Or you can hire additional staff to take on what would otherwise be overtime hours so you can pay the additional workers at a regular rate.
 After all, this new band of non-exempt workers earns more, and will be paid the most expensive overtime rates.